luizfilipe/RAPTOR/README.md

-The Assimp data structure is deeply embedded in the Raptorengine pipeline, First one needs to convert the specified 3d format to json using the AssimpToJson executable one can find at:
+The Assimp data structure is deeply embedded into the Raptorengine pipeline, First one needs to convert the specified 3d format to json using the AssimpToJson executable one can find at:

 https://github.com/kajdijkstra/RAPTOR/tree/master/assimp